fraser-lab/fraser-lab.github.io/join/index.md

 <h4> Jobs in the group </h4>

-As and when vacancies become available within the group, they'll be advertised here.
+<p>As and when vacancies become available within the group, they'll be advertised here.</p>

 </div>